amanullahshah32/Javascript/README.md

 - DOM manipulation and events
 - Asynchronous JavaScript (callbacks, promises, async/await)
 - Error handling and debugging
-- Modern JavaScript features (ES6+ modules, classes)
+- Modern JavaScript features (ES6+ modules, classes).

 ## How to Open Modules in the Browser Console